Brain-derived neurotrophic factor gene polymorphism in post-ST-elevation myocardial infarction patients undergoing primary percutaneous intervention

 Introduction

 Recurrent major adverse cardiac events (MACEs) and heart failure (HF) remain the most common causes of premature cardiovascular (CV) mortality amid post-ST-segment elevation myocardial infarction (STEMI) patients, regardless of wide implementation of early re-vascularization strategies including primary percutaneous coronary intervention (PPCI)1, 2.
 In fact, conventional pure approaches based on clinical assessment, transthoracic echocardiography and biomarkers of myocardial necrosis are insufficient today to catch vulnerable post-STEMI patients after successful PPCI3.
-Although there are several biomarkers (natriuretic peptides, high sensitive cardiac troponins, soluble ST2, etc.) that are designed for risk stratification among patients with STEMI4, 5, 6, the risk assessment and prediction of poor clinical outcomes after successful competed PPCI in post-STEMI patients are uncertain7.
+Although there are several biomarkers (natriuretic peptides, high sensitive cardiac troponins, soluble ST2, .) that are designed for risk stratification among patients with STEMI4, 5, 6, the risk assessment and prediction of poor clinical outcomes after successful competed PPCI in post-STEMI patients are uncertain7.
 There are several limitations that could decrease the predictive value of conventional biomarkers in post-STEMI individuals, such as older age, morbid obesity, diabetes mellitus (DM), preserved or normal left ventricular (LV) ejection fraction (EF), co-existing kidney insufficiency and atrial fibrillation8, 9, 10.

 Neurotrophins are a superfamily of regulatory proteins which regulate proliferation, differentiation, survival and plasticity of neurons11.
 Brain-derived neurotropic factor (BDNF) was previously found as one of the neurotrophins with proliferative, cholinergic, serotoninergic and dopaminergic activities, and is predominantly synthesized in central and peripheral neurons12.
 Later, an expression of mRNA BDNF was found in myocardium, vessel vasculature, skeletal muscles, parenchymal organs (including lung, spleen and kidney), visceral epithelial cells, and mature and progenitor endothelial cells13, 14, 15.
 Previous animal and clinical studies have revealed that BDNF through an activation of nuclear factor kB receptors mediates endothelial cell survival and neoangiogenesis, reduces p75-mediated apoptosis of cardiac myocytes, enhances endothelial function, regulates blood flow in ischemic myocardium, and improves LV function after ischemic injury, thereby providing cardioprotective effects16, 17.

 Observational and clinical investigations have shown strong inverted associations between BNDF levels in peripheral blood and cognitive dysfunction in HF patients, and CV risk in individuals with known DM, hypertension, cardiomyopathy, stable coronary artery disease and STEMI18, 19, 20, 21.
 However, circulating levels of BDNF exhibited a close correlation with single nucleotide polymorphism (SNP) in BDNF gene that was associated with a replacement of valine to methionine in the 66 position of codon (Val66Met).
 It has been suggested that this SNP Val66Met affects the intracellular processing of the peptide and leads to a decline in the secretion of BDNF, resulting in lowered susceptibility to ischemia and myocardial injury22, 23.
-The aim of the study was to elucidate a link of BDNF Val66Met gene with cumulative 6-month clinical end points in post-myocardial infarction patients.
+The aim of the study wasto elucidate a link of BDNF Val66Met gene with cumulative 6-month clinical end points in post-myocardial infarction patients.

 Material and Methods